Genetic Counseling

 • One or both parents are known to have a chromosomal rearrangement

-• Risk of a sex-linked genetic disease.
+• Risk of a sex-linked genetic disease

-What are the benefits of invasive prenatal diagnosis?
+What are the benefits of testing?

 Genetic disorders identified through invasive prenatal testing: